Pacific Community: Pacific Way television series

 The SPC began producing a television program, known as The Pacific Way, in 1995.
 Supported by UNESCO as a trial for exchanging news stories, the first season was shared freely with just one tape circulated between TV stations in several Pacific Island nations.
 The programs' regional and local focus made it popular addition to local television schedules and at its height was producing and distributing 26 annual episodes to 21 TV stations around the region.
 Since 2017, the Pacific Way has been developing 10 episodes per season for television and has been reintroduced to radio through its complementary podcasts.
 The half-hour show shares development stories about the Pacific for the Pacific.
 It covers important topics and key issues, such as climate change adaptation, health, youth employment, innovation in agriculture, fisheries management and the protection of cultural heritage.

 Name and logo

 While the acronym "SPC" has been consistent since the organization's founding in 1947, the name and logo have evolved over the years.
 The organization's original name was the South Pacific Commission, which represented the limited nature of its membership and activities.
-The name was changed in 1997 to the Pacific Community, reflecting the growth of membership across the entire Pacific region.
+The name was changed in 1997 to the Secretariat Pacific Community and later just the Pacific Community, reflecting the growth of membership across the entire Pacific region.
 The current logo was officially adopted in 2015.